- This course covers eight significant Carmelites and how the events of the 20th Century influenced and directed their spirituality.

 DC44: Blessed Hilary Januszewski O.Carm.

-A module is delivered in the form of five units to be read and studied.
+Each module comprises five units to be studied.
 The content of one unit is equivalent to approximately that delivered in a 45 minute lecture.

-It generally takes six weeks to complete a module on a part-time basis.
+It generally takes six weeks to complete one module on a part-time basis.

 - Full programme €240.00